mlumanis/shopapp/README.md

 **Redundancy**\
 To make our application more redundant:
-* * I would use centralised log storage i.e. Logstash ELK
+* I would use centralised log storage i.e. Logstash ELK
+* By using ID sequence generation strategy and UUIDS we can create unique identifiers in our multi-database enviroment.
 * In terms of authentication and session management, I would set up a Redis cluster for global session storage
 * To scale scale up the system I would use EventDriven architecture.
 Each microservice sends the eventMessage to Kafka queue.
 On the other side of the system the are Kafka consumers that consumes event from